-The curriculum at Cleveland-Marshall provides students a breadth and depth of legal study beginning with the traditional foundational courses (Civil Procedure, Contracts, Criminal Law, Legal Writing, Property and Torts) and expanding in upper level courses to classes in Constitutional Law, Tax, Intellectual Property, Alternative Dispute Resolution, International Law, Corporations, just to name a few, as well as Clinics in Employment, Environmental, Fair Housing and Urban Development law, and externships in state and federal courts and government and public interest offices.
+The curriculum at Cleveland-Marshall provides students a breadth and depth of legal study beginning with the traditional foundational courses (Civil Procedure, Contracts, Criminal Law, Legal Writing, Property and Torts) and expanding in upper level courses to classes in Constitutional Law, Tax, Intellectual Property, Alternative Dispute Resolution, International Law, Corporations, just to name a few, as well as Clinics in Appellate Practice, Community Advocacy, Transactional Law, Civil Litigation, and pop up practicums that provide short term, hands-on experience in timely legal lissues.
+C|M|LAW also offers a broad slate of externships in state and federal courts and government and public interest offices.
 See Course Descriptions.

 In addition to the first year core courses, students must take six required upper level courses, beyond that, students may take courses as they choose based on a number of factors including personal interest and subjects tested on the Bar Exam.
 The list of Courses by Practice Area is intended to help students think about courses of study they may wish to pursue.
-Students do not major in a course of study but some choose to focus on a particular area in one of our Concentrations or the by completing the requirements for the Certificate in Health Law.
+Students do not major in a course of study but some choose to focus on a particular area in one of our Concentrations or the by completing the requirements for a Certificate in Health Law.
 Others decide to pursue one of our dual degrees that combine a J.D. with a Masters degree from the Colleges of Urban Affairs, Business or Science.
 Students may also take up to two graduate level courses (8 credit hours total) in other colleges at C.S.U.
 See Interdisciplinary Courses.